abadi199/elm-conf/slides.md

             let _ = Debug.log "Chat Message" chatMessages
             ...

+init =
+    ...
+    Cmd.batch
+        [ watchCmd "chat_messages"
+            [ FindAll <| encode { from = "elmo" }
+            , Limit 5
+            ]
+        , insertCmd "chat_messages" [ encode { from = "elmo", msg = "Hello World!" } ]
+        , insertCmd "chat_messages" [ encode { from = "elmo", msg = "From Elm Conference" } ]
+        , insertCmd "chat_messages" [ encode { from = "abadi", msg = "Just ignore me!" } ]
+        ]
+    ...
 ```
 ???
 Here's what the previous simple chat app will look like in Elm.

+We'll subscribe to watch subscriptions, that will give us all the data from our watch command,

+and we also subscribe to insert subscription that will give us status of all our insert command.

+and on our update function, we'll just do Debug.log whenever there's a new chat message.

-On the init function, we will call a watch command, passing in the collection name, in this case it's "chat_messages",
+On the init function, we will do a batch of watch command and insert commands.

-and a List of modifiers, in this case a FindAll with the filter criteria as a Json value,
+On the watch command, we'll pass in the collection name and a List of modifiers,

+in this case a FindAll with the filter criteria as a Json value,

 and Limit of 5 to limit the data to only 5 rows.

-and on the subscriptions, we're subscribing to watch subscription, passing in the decoder to decode my chat message,

-and then the result will be wrap in a NewChatMessage.

-SO that's an example of how to do read operation.

-and for the write operation:

-on my update function, we will call an insert command,

-passing in the name of the collection, in this case "chat_messages", and a list of chat message record, encoded as Json.Value.

-and we'll subscribe to the insert subscription to get the status of the insert command.
+and then we'll call insert command with the encoded values of the chat message.
 ---
 class: center middle
 # Demo
 ### Simple Chat App

 ???
-And here's the end results.
-This is not the silly chat app that we say in the example,
+And I'm gonna do a demo of what we can build with elm and horizon.

-This is a simle chat app, written purely in Elm, using the Elm-Horizon library.
+This simple chat app was written purely in Elm, using the Elm-Horizon library.

-There are some javascript code in the Elm-Horizon library itself,
+There are some javascript code in the Elm-Horizon library,

 but the chat application is written only using elm, no javascript, and no backend code.
 ---